 - Coady, C.A.J., 1992, Testimony, Oxford: Clarendon Press.

 - Eliot, T.S., 1916, Knowledge and Experience in the Philosophy of F.H.
 Bradley, London: Faber, 1964.

-- Ferreira, P., 1999, Bradley and the Structure of Knowledge, Albany: State University of New York Press.
+- Ferreira, P., 1999, Bradley and the Structure of Knowledge, Albany, NY: State University of New York Press.

 - Gaskin, R., 1995, ‘Bradley’s Regress, the Copula and the Unity of the Proposition’, The Philosophical Quarterly, 45(179): 161–80.

 - Horstmann, R.P., 1984, Ontologie und Relationen, Koenigstein: Athenaeum.